ai-anchorite/diffusers-image-fill_v3/README.md

 ## 🖥️ System Requirements & Important Notes

+i'll add a switch for `24GB VRAM mode` with all the memory saving optimizations disabled.. it's a bit much atm.
+Probably tomorrow.

 ### Hardware & Storage:
 - 32GB RAM for comfortable operation.
 I wouldn't try with 16GB system RAM.
 - 16GB+ VRAM recommended (12GB will work, but performance may vary).